snuids/jVectorMapKibana/README.md

 Simply unzip the content in the plugin folder of Kibana.

-Maps provided by: http://jvectormap.com/ which is not free of charge for commercial products.
+Maps provided by: http://jvectormap.com/ are not free of charge for commercial products.

 Screenshots here: https://github.com/snuids/jVectorMapKibana/wiki